MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/troubleshooting/troubleshooting-the-xbox-live-services-api.md

                 );
 ```

-You can also choose to redirect debug output to your own log file like so:
+You can also choose to redirect debug output to your own log file, as follows:

 ```cpp